jessvan/Morgen/md/HP-HowTo.md

 PublishingLab spoke to other makers and publishers about their digital publications.
 This is a short list of makers we found so far...

-<a href="http://torquetorque.net/">Torque</a>, a UK based publisher created ePubs as well as developing a speed reading App for
+<a href="http://torquetorque.net/">Torque</a>, a UK based publisher created epubs as well as developing a speed reading App for
 their first book.

-Format: App & ePub
+Format: App & epub

 <a href="http://hackersanddesigners.nl/#/">Hackers&Designers</a>
 use MediaWiki and <a href="https://latex-project.org/intro.html">LaTeX</a> to create their latest book: About Bugs, Bots and Bytes.